The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 As a general rule, teen drivers should choose Mercury instead of Allstate: the former's average annual rates are $3,025 less than the latter's..

-Aside from finances, Allstate and Mercury each come with pros and cons, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
-Be sure to weigh these elements before deciding.
+Finances aside, Allstate and Mercury each carry pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Dive into the data before making your decision.